-Veteran and PTA President Michelle Rylands announces her campaign today for State Senate in the 31st legislative district.
+Veteran and former PTA President Michelle Rylands announces her campaign today for State Senate in the 31st legislative district.
 The seat, currently held by right-wing Republican Phil Fortunato, is being considered in this fall’s special election following former Senator Pam Roach’s election to the Pierce County Council.

 The mother of two children in Auburn Public Schools, Michelle knows how vital a high-quality education is to the children and families in the district and across the state.